symball/docker-quick-stack/README.md

 - dev - Get a developers setup up and running.
 This extends the prod definition and adds extra tools to the environment container, mailhog, and ELK.
 - dev-build - Prepare images for dev environment
 - pull - Reach out to the image repositories and download any images defined.
 This will be run automatically if necessary.

+## Exposing your Services

+Nginx should be the only container that exposes or forwards ports on to the host for purposes of load balancing and simplified configuration.
+To make this easier for you, there is a folder containing a set of predefined configurations located at `./docker/nginx/config_library`.
+Configuration files should either be copied or creates symlinks to either the `dev_config` or `prod_config` folders, being sure to use the correct `http` or `stream` services folder.

 # Docker
 [Docker](https://www.docker.com/) is a collection of three tools: